Why now is the best time to start your speaking career?

 4. You are missing out on a pool of new audience

 If you have never spoken on stages of live or virtual events, what you may not know is that public speaking is a fantastic lead generation and way of attracting a new audience to your products and services.
 When you are seen on stage you are immediately seen as an expert and an authority.
 If you are seen on stage then surely you are vetted and recommended by the host, so there is a good reason why you are speaking on stage, such as a track record of exceptional success.
 This immediate trust and authority help you attract a new audience and bring them into your digital world.

 5. Success is where preparation meets opportunity

 You can never start preparing for speaking opportunities too early.
 This means making sure your online presence is presentable and contains some of your speaking videos.
-Making sure your speaker bios and other marketing collateral is ready when speaking opportunities present itself.
-Having your keynote talks ready or presentations designed for the best outcome.
-Some speaking opportunities may come with just a few days notice.
+Make sure your speaker bios and other marketing collateral are ready when speaking opportunities present themselves.
+Have your keynote talks ready or presentations designed for the best outcome.
+Some speaking opportunities may come with just a few days’ notice.
 Would you be ready to say YES?
-Preparation, practice and experience is truly the key to success when it comes to having a successful speaking career.
+Preparation, practice and experience are truly the keys to success when it comes to having a successful speaking career.

 6. Do you have a plan for your speaking career?

-Are you ready to become a sought after speaker in your industry?
+Are you ready to become a sought-after speaker in your industry?
 Join the next enrolment of the Women Thrive Speaker’s Academy.
-Here we support speakers become ready and positioned for speaking opportunities.
+Here we support speakers to become ready and positioned for speaking opportunities.